risou/copy-github-markdown-link/README.md

-# copy-github-issues-markdown-link
+# copy-github-markdown-link
-copy markdown-type link for Github Issues to clipboard
+copy markdown-type link for Github page to clipboard